 LDTSTOP# must be deasserted at least 1 us before RESET# is deasserted, and it must remain deasserted until the link has completed the synchronization sequence described below.
-PWROK and RESET# must be observed at the pin of each device on either side of a link within 1 us of each other.

 A cold reset initializes the link in both directions to the minimum width of both receivers and transmitters up to 8 bits, enabling transactions to flow across the link.
 If it is desired to run with asymmetric widths, or widths over 8 bits, software is required to program the link width CSRs, and then perform a warm reset or link disconnect sequence for the new values to take effect.